samboy/ChessDiagrams/README.md

 the chess diagrams will lost their checkerboard when printed.
 The solution is to use a modern standards-compliant browser when printing pages with these chess diagrams.

+# Using myfen

+The `myfen` parameter is useful when having a long chess game, such as the 136-move long Carlsen versus Nepomniachtchi, World Chess Championship 2021 game.
+By using `myfen`, a long game like this loads almost instantly, even on an older smart phone, instead of taking as long as a few seconds to load if the Javascript needs to convert the PGN file in to a series of FEN postitions.

+The `myfen` parameter also allows illegal moves in games, such as using this duagram code for Makruk, Shatranj, or any other chess variant which uses the same 8x8 board and pieces as standard Chess.

+An example of `myfen` in use can be seen in the file `myfen-CarlsenNepo2021Game6.html`.